The Pendle District

 A month later, following the find of incriminating evidence, which included human bones stolen from the Newchurch graveyard and a clay image used by James Devices to cause the death of a neighbour, three other members of the Devices family and a gentlewoman called Alice Nutter from nearby Roughlee were sent to Lancaster for trial.
 Demdike died in prison before the trial began.

-The trial started on the 17th August 1612.
+The trial started on 17 August 1612.
 The witches were found guilty and on the 20th they were hung at Lancaster in front of huge crowds.

 The Pendle Witches Trail takes you on some of the most beautiful countryside in Britain.
 Starting in Barrowford it goes through Pendle and the Ribble Valley, ending at Lancaster Castle.
 The Witches Trail can be followed by car, minibus, bike or foot.